arturoBeccar/scout-soroban-examples-review/README.md

 ## Project Overview

 Welcome to the Scout Soroban Smart Contract Examples repository.
 This project is dedicated to advancing the development, security, and understanding of smart contracts on the Stellar network through the [Soroban smart contract language](https://soroban.stellar.org/docs).
+Test.

 Our aim is to create a set of real-life, security-reviewed Soroban smart contracts that not only serve as robust development templates but also help identify and document good and bad practices in smart contract development.
 This initiative is designed to uncover new vulnerabilities, contributing to the improvement of our open-source vulnerability detector tool for Soroban, [Scout](https://github.com/CoinFabrik/scout-soroban).